TiLogic/hello/unit-testing.md

 ```

 5. Adding `_fe_analyzer_shared: 38.0.0` to the flutter `pubspec.yaml` and running `flutter pub get` still yields `"/Users/user/.pub-cache/hosted/pub.dartlang.org/_fe_analyzer_shared-38.0.0"` because the dependency is added to flutter but not dart.
 6. Creating a simple dart project using `https://github.com/Tensegritics/ClojureDart/blob/main/doc/quick-start.md` and adding `_fe_analyzer_shared` to it's `pubspec.yaml` allows `dart test` to find the dependency.
-However re-running `dart test` in flutter results in another `Could not find a file named "pubspec.yaml"...` error.
+However re-running `dart test` in the project directory results in another `Could not find a file named "pubspec.yaml"...` error.
 7. Repeating `6` for each missing dependency and then running `dart test` results in:

 ```